Hamar Greenwood, 1st Viscount Greenwood: Family

 They had two sons and two daughters.
 Their elder son, David Henry Hamar Greenwood, succeeded his father as second Viscount.
-He died unmarried and was succeeded as third Viscount by his younger brother, Michael George Hamar Greenwood, who died unmarried as well, in 2003 rendering the title extinct.
+He died unmarried and was succeeded as third Viscount by his younger brother, Michael George Hamar Greenwood, who also died unmarried in 2003, when the title of Viscount Greenwood therefore became extinct.

-Their elder daughter, Angela Margo Hamar Greenwood, married Edward Dudley Delevingne and is the paternal grandmother of model sisters Poppy and Cara Delevingne.
+Their elder daughter, Angela, married Edward Dudley Delevingne and was the paternal grandmother of model sisters Poppy and Cara Delevingne.
 Their younger daughter, Deborah Hamar Greenwood, married Patrick David de László, son of painter Philip de László.